zcattacz/PJON_wiki/Documentation.md

 bus.set_pin(12); // Set pin where to operate
 ```

 After this the `begin` function has to be called in the setup or in the loop.
-The lack of this method can lead to collision problems on startup, so be sure of its presence in every device's setup.
+The lack of this method call can lead to collision problems on startup, so be sure of its presence in every device's setup.
 ```cpp
   bus.begin(); // initialize PJON bus
 ```